roytang/blog/content/posts/2007/03/so-many-bad-plays.md

                 </p>

                 <p>
                   Game 3 I lost due to a bad play on my part.
 My opponent was tapped out with like 5 creatures that are also tapped, and an untapped Mangara (with summoning sickness) On my side, I have a morphed Shapeshifter and morphed Brine Elemental, with Stomping Ground, Plaxmanta and Demonfire in hand.
-My opponent is at 18, I&#8217;m at 10.
+My opponent is at 18, I&'m at 10.
 I have six lands in play, if I play the Stomping Ground and take the two life loss, I can lock him down with the Brine Elemental.
-I&#8217;m not sure what I&#8217;m thinking however, I play the Stomping Ground tapped and Demonfire the Mangara for 1, then swing for 4.
+I&'m not sure what I&'m thinking however, I play the Stomping Ground tapped and Demonfire the Mangara for 1, then swing for 4.
                 </p>

                 <p>